aby228/Flight_Ai/README.md

 ---

-*Built with ❤️ and ☕ by [Your Name]*
+*Built with ❤️ and ☕ by Abraham Yarba*

+## 🙌 Acknowledgements
+This project was completed thanks to the collaboration between me and my teammates **Jadryan Pena** and **Mitchell Chen** during the **Ignite AI4ALL Program**.
+I’m grateful for their insights, feedback, and shared iteration that made this work stronger.

+---

-**Note**: This version uses a deterministic client‑side heuristic predictor aligned with the demo logic.
-To use a trained model, expose a small API (e.g., FastAPI on Railway/Render) and call it from `script.js`.
+**Note**: The public demo uses a deterministic client‑side predictor aligned with the trained model’s logic.
+To serve the trained model, expose a lightweight API (e.g., FastAPI on Railway/Render) and point the frontend to it.